erickborges/shitstrap/README.md

 JUST USE THE CLASSES!

-Shitstrap it's a library of CSS classes to improve system's development!
+Shitstrap it's a library of CSS classes to improve systems's development!